-Process Application Type Notice Types When Who gets Notices Comprehensive plan, TEXT ONLY amendment For NOA; 1.
-Post site; 2.
-Notify in newspaper of record; & 3.
-Post on the City's website.
-1. For NOA, 14 calendar days after City has made determination that application is complete.
-Applicant; PR; &amp; Agencies with jurisdiction.
+Process Application Type Notice Types When Who gets Notices 180 calendar days after City has made determinatio n that application is complete.
+Type V Comprehensive plan, TEXT ONLY amendment For NOA; Post site; Notify in newspaper of record; & Post on the City's website.
+1. For NOA, 14 calendar days after City has made determinatio n that application is complete.
+Applicant; PR; & Agencies with jurisdiction.
 And - And- 4.
 NOD.
 2. For Public Hearing, not less than 15 nor more than 30 days prior to the Public Hearing requiring the notice.
-And - Type V 3.
-For NOD, 180 calendar days after City has made determinatio n that application is complete. -78- 1 Development agreement NOA; Post site; Notify in newspaper of record; Post on the City's website; &amp; PO-300 1.
-For NOA, 14 calendar days after City has made determination that application is complete.
-1. Applicant; 2.
-PR; 3.
-PO-300; & 4.
-Agencies with jurisdiction.
-And - 6.
-NOD.
-2. For Public Hearing, not less than 15 nor more than 30 days prior to the
+And - 3.
+For NOD, 180 calendar days after City has made determinatio n that application is complete.
+Type V Development agreement NOA; Post site; Notify in newspaper of record; Post on the 1.
+For NOA, 14 calendar days after City has made determinatio n that Applicant; PR; PO-300; & Agencies with jurisdiction.